sonocotta/esp32-audio-dock/README.md

 All ESP32-based boards are tested with [Squeezelite-ESP32](https://github.com/sle118/squeezelite-esp32) software, which can be flashed using nothing but a web browser.
 You can use [Squeezelite-ESP32 installer](https://sonocotta.github.io/esp32-audio-dock/) for that purpose.

-Note that squeezelite team only supports officially 'classic' ESP32 boards.
-The ESP32-S3 build is done based on the latest code and S3-specific SDKCONFIG provided by the team, but accorging to them "It is not yet part of official releases, but it compiles & runs.
-The s3 does not have bluetooth audio.
-Note that CPU performances are greatly enhanced".
-It is not running stable at all times, but it might depend on the configuration also.
+Note that the squeezelite team only supports officially 'classic' ESP32 boards.
+The ESP32-S3 build is done based on the latest code and S3-specific SDKCONFIG provided by the team, but according to them, "It is not yet part of official releases, but it compiles & runs.
+The S3 does not have Bluetooth audio.
+Note that CPU performance is greatly enhanced".
+It is not running stably at all times, but it might depend on the configuration also.

 ### How to flash and configure

-Use [Installer for ESP Audio Dock](https://sonocotta.github.io/esp32-audio-dock/) to flash firmware first.
+Use [Installer for ESP Audio Dock](https://sonocotta.github.io/esp32-audio-dock/) to flash the firmware first.
 It has been preconfigured to work with ESP Audio boards and will configure all hardware automatically.

 <details>
   <summary>Install instructions</summary>